esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 | Public              |   0.12 |  0.33 |  0.00 |   1.00 |

 ## Replication of maximum likelihood estimates
-The table below compares our estimates to Dupuy and Galichon (2022) and the implied log-likelihood functions given the reported estimates.
+The table below compares our estimates to Dupuy and Galichon (2022).

 |                               |   Dupuy and Galichon (2022) |   Andersen (2025) |
 |:------------------------------|----------------------------:|------------------:|